atreyasha/spp-explainability/docs/develop.md

             **perform competitively and have similar confusion matrix profiles** (both conditions must be satisfied)

+        7.  how does binarizing help with explainability?

+        8.  how does this new framework improve explainability over the previous baseline? explain either via hierarchies, metrics or tangible task-based insights

+        9.  how can a user make use of the mimic model and what benefits are there for the user in terms of security/safety/etc?

+        10. think more about points to include or mention weakly instead of strongly in paper such as something is better or worse

-        7.  further work: porting this technique to a transformer where possible
+        11. further work: porting this technique to a transformer where possible

     3. Self-thoughts